3DPrintDemon/Demon_Eddy/README.md

 cd ~/printer_data/config
 wget https://raw.githubusercontent.com/3DPrintDemon/Demon_Eddy/refs/heads/master/Demon_BTT_Eddy_Offset.cfg --backups=1
 ```
+> [!TIP]
+> For full install & setup instructions of your Eddy probe head to the main [BTT EDDY repository here](https://github.com/bigtreetech/Eddy)

 ### SETUP
 1. Set the file to your requirements by entering the correct ID for your chosen interface.